 You must have heard that cranberry juice helps in passing drug tests, right?
 There’s also a chance that you are somewhat confused by the ever heated debate on how this juice works and whether it is reliable or not.

 So, let’s put this right.

-But do these components make this juice a strong agent for cleaning out your system for a drug test?
+But do these components make this juice a reliable agent for detoxing you from weed and other drugs?
 What do scientific experiment reports have to say?
 That’s what we’ll be finding out in this article.

 It Contains Salicylic Acid

 Salicylic acid is a colorless crystalline organic acid with the formula C7H6O3.
 This is a keratolytic and one of the key ingredients for making aspirin (acetylsalicylic acid).

 There is a lot of supporting scientific evidence that confirms that taking aspirin some hours before taking a drug test can mess up results by giving a false negative.

 For instance, these lab results in the Journal of Analytical Toxicology show that ingesting aspirin before a drug test may potentially yield negative results.

 One thing that you need to understand, however, is that this method only works in the Enzyme Multiplied Immunoassay Technique (EMIT) drug tests but won’t beat a GC-MS test.

 Luckily, the immunoassay is the most commonly used since it is easy to carry out and the cheapest for most drug screening companies to administer.